KwesiLovesTech/KwesiLovesTech/README.md

 - Automating compliance using native and open-source tools
 - Aligning infrastructure with industry standards like **NIST 800-53**, **SOC 2**, and **ISO 27001**

-My mission is to bridge the gap between **technical controls** and **business risk**.
+I aim to bridge the gap between **technical controls** and **business risk**.

 I bring this to life through real-world projects shared here on GitHub.
-I'm on a focused path toward becoming a **Cloud Security Officer**, combining deep technical expertise with governance and risk strategy.
+I'm focused on becoming a **Cloud Security Officer**, combining deep technical expertise with governance and risk strategy.

 ---